ryanweideman/3d-terminal-renderer/README.md

 cargo build --release
 ```
 The resulting executable can be found in ```3d-terminal-renderer/target/release```

+## True Color
+Some terminals may not have support for 24-bit true color mode.
+The standard 8-bit ANSI terminal colors can be enabled with this [hardcoded toggle](https://github.com/ryanweideman/3d-terminal-renderer/blob/main/src/main.rs#L16).

 ## Scene Customization
 Scene objects and lighting can be configured in ```demo.json```, like as follows: